Vishwajeet-P-Jadhav/Vishwajeet-P-Jadhav.github.io/_projects/4_project.md

 ## Learning Outcomes

-This project, although short, was quite different frmo my usual work in Microelectronics.
+This project, although short, was quite different from my usual work in Microelectronics.
 In a way it was like a breath of fresh air for me, introducing me to the field of image processing as well as forensics.
 I was able to practically apply the knowledge of various transforms that I had learnt in this course through this project.